cedney97/CamperAssignments/README.md

 The specific outline of the algorithm is catered toward Frontier Camp's overall activity period setup and is detailed below:
 - Go through each camper and map them to their 6 preferences,
 - Then, for each camper, assign a priority score to each of the preferences, the first preference being 6, the second being 5, and so forth,
-- The program will then look through the first 4 preferences, with the priority of being assigned to classes with less activity periods.
+- The program will then look through the first 4 activity preferences, with the priority of being assigned to classes with less periods.
-  - For each of these
+- For each of these activities, the program will check a few things
+  - If the activity is Adventure Challenge 1 or Adventure Challenge 2:
+    - jkjk